Prabhjeet2005/SDE-SHEET/Referal.md

 -----

 Hi
-I'm a Computer Science student targeting a SWE internship at Microsoft Job_Id:1880847.
+I'm a Computer Science student targeting a SWE internship at Siemens Job_Id: 477249.
 With internship experience at Tech Mahindra where I built RESTful APIs and projects in MERN stack and ML, I believe my skills are a great fit.
 Would you be open to considering me for a referral?

 -----
 SUBJECT: Referral for Software Engineer Internship